 Thanyapura Phuket sports resort scared me big time when I first heard about it.
-All those photos of triathlon and marathon training, Olympic pools and running tracks filled with teams vying for Olympic medals terrified someone like me, whose favourite activities are yoga and reading books, preferably while lying down.
+All those website photos of triathlon and marathon training, Olympic pools and running tracks filled with teams vying for Olympic medals terrified someone like me, whose favourite activities are yoga and reading books, preferably while lying down.
 I’d rather stand on my head under a coconut tree than swim twenty laps around an Olympic pool.

 When I heard that a friend was going to spend a month at Thanyapura to lose weight, this gave me the incentive to go there too, since I wouldn’t have had the motivation to go there on my own.
 So off I went to spend a week at Thanyapura to get fit and lose weight.
 (Woo hoo!)

 What’s so scary about Thanyapura?
 Actually it’s not scary if you’re really fit.
 The place is impressive.
 Thanyapura Health & Sports Resort is Asia’s first and only professional sports training resort that offers all sorts of sports training and wellness programs for both professional athletes and people who want an active holiday.
-But I was out of shape and didn’t think I could be one of those high-performance athlete people running around the track in the boiling sun like the photos on the website, especially in my exhausted, stressed-out state.
+But I was out of shape and didn’t think I could be one of those high-performance athlete people, running around the track in the boiling sun like the photos on the website, especially in my exhausted, burned-out state.

 I found out that Thanyapura is connected to an international school, provides sports facilities for the school and offers international summer sports camp for kids.
 The summer sports camp was in full swing, with kids and their families from all around Asia.
 There was also a children’s swim team from China and the Chinese national swim team there for training.
 No doubt people with children are used to a schoolyard environment, but I’m not a parent and this was different from the adult-centric hip hideaways I normally went to, where hushed murmurs, ambient music and soft lighting were the norm.

 Thanyapura’s friendly young marketing manager, Suparat, gave me the property tour.
 “Oh, this is not that many kids right now,” she said, while I nervously eyed the Indonesian children’s swim team who filled up the entire hotel lobby.
-She told me that Thanyapura is fully booked for three months of the year by a regional swim competition with three hundred kids from all different countries attending.
+She told me that Thanyapura is fully booked for three months of the year by an Asia-Pacific regional swim competition with three hundred kids from all different countries attending.
 “Um… how do you fit them all in the restaurant at meal times?”
 I asked.
 No problem.
 The meals are organized in shifts and includes outdoor seating on the enormous restaurant verandah.

 The facilities include the sports hotel, two Olympic training pools (one for adults and a smaller one for kids training), tennis courts, a running track, Muay Thai boxing ring, football field, an obstacle course, fitness studios, a medical center, a spa wellness center, and three dining outlets.
-There weren’t much shade around the sports center, so it was a long, hot walk in the bright sun to get from the hotel to the sports facilities.
+There wasn’t much shade around the sports center, so it was a long, hot walk in the bright sun to get from the hotel to the sports facilities.

-Upon arrival my first appointment was a wellness consultation with Nikki the American wellness director and Morgane the French nutritionist which consisted of an extensive interview about my eating and lifestyle routine.
+Upon arrival my first appointment was a wellness consultation with Nikki the American wellness director and Morgane the French nutritionist, which consisted of an extensive interview about my eating and lifestyle routine.
 I was scanned on the bio impedance machine which measures body mass index.
 At the end of my 6-day stay I would be scanned again to compare the before and after results.
-I was given my personalized activity schedule of sports training, fitness classes and medical sessions, and a personal meal plan of mostly vegan cuisine with a bit of fish for protein.
+I was given my personalized activity schedule of sports training, fitness classes and medical sessions, and a personal meal plan of mostly vegan low-fat cuisine with a bit of fish for protein.

 On Monday my schedule was packed, mostly with medical appointments which were all part of my weight loss program.
 My package included a blood test, colonic, IV vitamin infusions, L-Carnitine injections to help burn fat, a chiropractor session, a doctor consultation to analyse the results of my blood test, a personal nutrition consultation, a private meditation class and a private session with a personal trainer.